 What are the parts of the spine?

 The spinal column, or the vertebrae, consists of 24 separate bones along with the fused bones of the sacrum and coccyx.
 The vertebral column is a strong yet flexible structure that protects the spinal cord, supports the head, provides the ability to negotiate our environment, and that provides an attachment for the ribs.
-There are 4 major components of the spine: the vertebrae, joints, discs, and nerves.
+There are 4 major components of the spine: the vertebrae, joints, disks, and nerves.

 The separate components of the vertebra link together to form a "tunnel" that protects the nerves and spinal cord.
 The lumbar vertebrae are exposed to significant pressure from the weight of the upper body.
 The "wear and tear" of this pressure over a period of time can contribute to the development of low back pain.